-CHRISTMAS AT GRECCIO – the Blessing of the Christmas Crèche
+CHRISTMAS at GRECCIO – the Blessing of the Christmas Crèche

 What better way to prepare for the arrival of the Christ Child on Christmas Eve than to spiritually take a brief journey to Greccio, the place in central Italy where Saint Francis of Assisi created the first Christmas crib in the year 1223.

-Saint Francis, recalling a visit he had made years before to Bethlehem, resolved to create the manger he had seen there.
+Saint Francis, recalling a visit he had made years before to Bethlehem, resolved to recreate the manger he had seen there.
 The ideal spot was a cave in nearby Greccio.
 He would find a baby (we are not sure if it was a live infant or a carved image of a baby), hay upon which to lay him, together with an ox and an ass to stand beside the manger.
 Word went out to the people of the town, and at the appointed time they arrived carrying torches and candles.

 One of the friars began celebrating Mass.
 Francis himself gave the sermon.
-His biographer, Thomas of Celano, recalls that Francis “stood before the manger…overcome with love and filled with a wonderful happiness.”
+His biographer, Thomas of Celano, recalls that Francis “…stood before the manger…overcome with love and filled with a wonderful happiness.”
 For Francis, the simple celebration of having people come together before the Christmas Crèche was meant to recall the hardships that Jesus suffered even as an infant, for our Savior chose to become poor for our sake, a truly human Jesus to teach us the great value of humility.

 Tonight, as we pray around the manger scenes in our own homes, may we welcome into our hearts that same Savior who came to us so long ago out of Divine Love.